Ahmedheshammm/Computer-Vision/Task5-flask/Readme.md

 ## Acknowledgements
 - Flask
 - TensorFlow/PyTorch (if applicable)
-- Streamlit (if applicable)

-For any questions or support, please contact [Your Email].
+For any questions or support, please contact [ahmed.heshaam12@gmail.com].